 Technical Assistance from the National Resource Center for Organizational Improvement (NRCOI) was completed in September of 2014.
 This assistance provided facilitation and research on the type of Supervisor curriculum Maine was going to utilize as the stepping stone to the development of the Supervisory Academy.
-Maine choose the Putting the Pieces Together Curriculum and we have contracted with the Butler Institute, CO to provide train the trainer training, which began rolling out to all child welfare supervisor staff in March of 2015.
+Maine chose the Putting the Pieces Together Curriculum and contracted with the Butler Institute, CO to provide train the trainer training, which rolled out to all child welfare supervisor staff in March of 2015.

-OCFS staff, led by the Policy & Training Program Manager worked with Butler Institute to revise and deliver the curriculum Putting the Pieces Together.
 By utilizing the Putting the Pieces Together curriculum we will be able to train supervisors to the four components of supervision (Administration, Educational, Clinical and Supportive) that have been proven to not only retain front line workers, but to also ensure effective, efficient and accountable supervisors.
 The supervisor's ultimate objective is to deliver to agency clients the best possible service, both quantitatively and qualitatively, in accordance with agency policies and procedures.
 Supervisors do not directly offer service to the client, but they do indirectly affect the level of service offered through their impact on the direct service supervisees (Kadushin and Harkness 2002).
 Therefore, teaching supervisors how to understand their management style in relation to the agency's mission and to focus on agency goals and outcomes; understand various learning styles, mentoring techniques, training new employees, and stages of worker development; facilitate quality case practice through many formats; and to improve morale and job satisfaction.
 This will also be done as a train-the-trainer model which will allow for eventual self-sufficiency in training new supervisors.